AnoukSmet/Naturazy/README.md

 I have used to contract checker on Coolors in order to make sure that the contract is sufficient.
 This way my content will be easily readable.

+#### Structure
+I have chosen to use [Bootstrap4](https://getbootstrap.com/) to create an overall structure for my website.
+Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
+As Bootstrap4 is designed for mobile first, I will be certain that my website functions well on mobile.

+---

+## **Wireframes**
+I have decided to use [Balsamic](https://balsamiq.com/wireframes/) to create wireframes for my website.
+First I created a basic wireframe for desktop and later on for tablet and mobile.
+For my website I have decided to go for a 1 page website which suits more with the current trends.
+The website will be easy to navigate by using the navigation bar or by scrolling down the page.

+You can view my wireframes [here](https://balsamiq.cloud/sc2gxvm/plfcf7k/r2278).

+---